 If it were up to my wife, we would have a house without wires.
 Fortunately for her, technology seem to be heading in that direction.
 At home, we do have a wired speaker system, but probably get just as much use out of a Logitech Mobile Boombox in our master bathroom.
 Gmyle recently provided me with their Mini Portable Rechargeable Bluetooth Speakers, and I’ve had a chance to get some impressions of them compared to my Logitech speakers.
 READ MORE

 I’m a noob photographer, but I’ve found that I’ve already accumulated a few camera bags.
 I have my backpack for when I want to take all my gear, a shoulder bag for when I want my camera and two or three lenses, and a very small bag that will hold my camera with a small lens attached.
 Recently, at the same time as when I was provided with a MacBook Pro Retina sleeve for review, I was also provided another type of camera gear case – a Tamrac MX5378 Camera Lens Case.
-This one was provided by LoveCases, a UK site.Read more
+This one was provided by LoveCases, a UK photography case site.

 Here’s one for you UK folks.
 The folks at Gearzap recently provided with me the Encase Ultrasuede MacBook Pro 15 with Retina Sleeve (not to be confused with cases by Incase) for review.
 Ever since I switched from an 11 inch MacBook Air to a 13 inch model (and subsequently to a 15 inch MacBook Pro Retina Display), I’ve been going without a sleeve.
 I typically toss my MacBook into a slot in my backpack, so a sleeve isn’t an item that I would use often.
 A good sleeve would be handy, though, for those times when I just want to carry my MacBook somewhere, or when I want to toss my MacBook into a suitcase, and leave my backpack behind.
-Read on to see whether this sleeve meets those needs.Read more

 The Livescribe Echo is gadget that I’ve had my eye for some time now.
-I’ve watched it more as a device that intrigued me, rather than something that screamed out that I needed it.
+It intrigued me, but I never felt a burning need to own one.
 A few weeks ago, though, I was contacted by a representive from Staples, the office supply store.
 Staples wanted to get the word out that it sells gadgets, and was offering to provide me with a product that it sells, for me to review and keep.
 After considering a few items, such as a scanner, printer, DSLR lens, or even a Synology NAS, I settled on the Livescribe Echo.
 I picked it because it was an item I might not have otherwise purchased for myself.
 Was it a good choice?
 Read on for my impressions.

 I love being from Canada — but due to licensing issues and the imaginary line I live on the wrong side of, I’m blocked from or limited in using streaming media services that my global neighbours rave about.
 Fortunately for those of us so geographically challenged (or those of you travelling outside the US or UK and missing your favourite music and video streams), there are services out there that try to solve this problem.

 The best one I’ve come across so far, in terms of ease of use and quality of delivery, is UnoDNS.
 READ MORE

 Every once in a while, we get the opportunity to offer you guys something for free.
 We don’t always do it, mind you — we get a lot of solicitations, and only care to post about the products we think will be most useful to you.
 Well, a few weeks ago I was contacted by a representative of Digital Innovations.
 They make products for cleaning LCD screens, repairing discs, that sort of thing.
 I’ve seen their products before, or others like them, but honestly never considered buying them.
 I tend to roll on the cheap, as you know, and didn’t want to spend money on things that I wasn’t sure would even work.

 Reading about how our readers approach their tech/workflow combinations has been both enlightening and a pleasure.
 You guys are smart — and we appreciate you taking the time to articulate your personal systems with us.
 Nina Kefer has already shown us two GTD setups in applications she has experimented with.
 Her Beauty and Brains: Getting Things Done™ In Style series has put an emphasis on mobility (from the iPhone), a beautiful user interface, and above all, functionality.
-She wraps up her series today with her own take on and review of GTD in Springpad (Bobby put together aslightly different approach here), and a final conclusion as to which GTD setup ultimately works the best for her – and might for you, too.
+She wraps up her series today with her own take on and review of GTD in Springpad (Bobby put together a slightly different approach here), and a final conclusion as to which GTD setup ultimately works the best for her – and might for you, too.